Kumachar/NegBinomHMC/README.md

 After a warm-up phase, we fix `epsilon` to the final adapted value for the sampling phase to ensure Markov chain validity.
 This means the algorithm may eventually have a different acceptance rate.
-But users can still use this feature to alter acceptance rate by set different accept rate r.
+But users can still use this feature to alter acceptance rate by setting different target accept rate.

 ## Simulation Example